-The Rapporteur proposes to extend the work (by opening a new work item) for including full signal descriptions for VDSL and ADSL-FDD (both "over POTS" and "over ISDN").
-Possible target is to achieve working group approval by the end of the ETSI-TM6 meeting in (may 2002).
+This work is extended for including full signal descriptions for VDSL and ADSL-FDD (both "over POTS" and "over ISDN").
+The target is to achieve working group approval by the end of the ETSI-TM6 meeting in (may 2002).
 This means that the second update of the SpM report can be published by ETSI during summer 2002.
 Issues that are (still) unsolved by that time, may be scheduled for a succeeding update.

-The issues labeled as "Part 2" form an informal living list containing items for further study, either as a revision of part 1 or as a potential new part 2 work item.
+The issues labelled as "Part 2" form an informal living list containing items for further study, as a potential new part 2 work item, or more parts if appropriated.
 This has not been decided yet by ETSI-TM6.
 The Rapporteur will poll this every ETSI-TM6 meeting, to inquire if such a decision is required/desired.

-Work Item Reference Permanent Document Filename Date
+Work Item Reference Permanent Document Filename Date DTS/TM-06020-1 TM6(99)08 990p08a6.pdf nov 2001

-TM6(99)08 990p08a5.pdf sept 2001

-DTS/TM-06020-1